 DIY Patriotic Sensory Bottle: Learning Opportunities

-Making a sensory bottle with star-shaped pony beads and water is a great opportunity to learn about scientific concepts such as weight and density.
+Making a sensory bottle with red, white, and blue star-shaped pony beads and water is a great opportunity to learn about scientific concepts such as weight and density.

 Begin by placing the red, white and blue stars in a 1-quart measuring cup filled with water to see what happens.